groupvine/gv-doc/2-members/4-membersAttributes.md

 </span>
 .

-Note, editing an attribute’s definition is not allowed since subscribers may have set values to that attribute.
+Note, editing an attribute's definition is not allowed since subscribers may have set values to that attribute.
 Before making changes or deletions, we recommend first exporting your membership to save its current state.